andre-fu/andre-fu/README.md

 ### Hey! 👋
-My name is Andre, I'm finishing up my engineering degree at UofT.
-I'm interested in disitributed machine learning (federated learning), computational efficicency and climate change solutions.
+My name is Andre, I'm an engineer working on connecting viewers to their favourite streamers at Twitch.
 Looking to collaborate on interesting deep learning problems or fast one-day builds!

 📧 Feel free to reach out to me through [email!](mailto:andrefu.af@hotmail.com)